shivaazimi/lidar-transformer-segmentation/README.md

 # Semantic Segmentation of 3D Point clouds using Transformer

-This project explores the application of self-attention networks to 3D point cloud processing with the focus on semantic segmentation task.The model is evaluated on the SemanticKitti dataset.
+This project explores the application of self-attention networks to 3D point cloud processing with the focus on semantic segmentation task.The model is evaluated on the SemanticKitti dataset, a large-scale outdoor urban environments .

 ## Table of Contents